 Today we will shortly discuss Linux and some of its most popular distributions.
 This will be followed by a detailed step-by-step tutorial on how to reset Linux root user passwords on CentOS, Fedora, and Red Hat Enterprise Linux.
 While these operating systems are different, working around them is quite similar.
 If you have a good understanding of working with one of them, then it won’t be too difficult for you to work with the rest.

-Linux has been around for multiple decades and now is being used as the go to operating system for enterprise infrastructures.
-Since the 90s first release, Linux has come a long way and now powers more than 70% of the internet as we know it.
-There are many Linux distrbutions that has come to be.
+Linux has been around for multiple decades and is now being used as the go-to operating system for enterprise infrastructures.
+Since the 90s’ first release, Linux has come a long way and now powers more than 70% of the internet as we know it.
+Thus, there are many Linux distributions that have come to fruition.

-One such Linux disctribution is CentOS.
-Typical CentOS users are organisations and individuals that do not need strong commercial support in order to achieve successful operation.
-CentOS is 100% compatible rebuild of the Red Hat Enterprise Linux, in full compliance with Red Hat's redistribution requirements.
-CentOS is for people who need an enterprise class operating system stability without the cost of certification and support.
+Starting from the star of this blog, CentOS.
+Typical CentOS users are organizations and individuals that do not need strong commercial support in order to achieve successful operations.
+CentOS is a 100% compatible rebuild of the Red Hat Enterprise Linux, in full compliance with Red Hat's redistribution requirements.
+CentOS is for people who need enterprise-level operating system stability without the cost of certification and support.